ReexpressAI/OpenVerification/README.md

 More generally, as a high-level overview, the dataset was created by:

 1. Constructing synthetic negatives (detailed in this repo)
 2. Generating classifications, uncertainty estimates, and explanations over the label=0 and label=1 instances.
-See commit c0e4d6c1ad7ec9b05b89093697a5a199267c5fbd (i.e., the version 1.1.1 release) of [`mcp_utils_llm_api.py`](https://github.com/ReexpressAI/reexpress_mcp_server/blob/main/code/reexpress/mcp_utils_llm_api.py) of the Reexpress MCP Server.
+See [`mcp_utils_llm_api.py`](https://github.com/ReexpressAI/reexpress_mcp_server/blob/main/code/reexpress/mcp_utils_llm_api.py) of the Reexpress MCP Server.
 3. [Separately for the Reexpress MCP Server, we use an additional model to compose the output from the LLMs from Step 2.
 The classifications from Step 2 and the hidden states from this additional model are then the input to an SDM estimator to determine the predictive uncertainty.]

 > [!TIP]